pulumi/docs/reference/service/saml-okta.md

 SAML application.
 To do this, you need to obtain the IDP metadata document from Okta and then provide it to Pulumi.

-First, navigate to the "General" tab on the application page and click the "View setup instructions" page.
+First, navigate to the "Sign On" tab on the application page and click the "View Setup Instructions" button.

 ![View Setup Instructions](../../images/reference/service/saml-okta/view-setup-instructions.png)